EmilMilano/CatSay/README.md

 `Says` folder contains all the ASCII art used in the script.
 New art can be added to this folder.
 Open a `text` file and copy the ASCII art into the file.
 Then rename the extension to `say` as in `cow.say`.

 Texts, or `Quotes` to be displaed by the program can be added to the `Quotes.txt` file.
 Every new quote must be added to a new line.
-Quotes need to be no more than 100 characters in length.

 You can also pipe the output to `lolcat`.